hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

   $ npm install express –-save
   ```

-Now, we've got Express instealled and added to our `package.json`.
+Now, we've got Express installed and added to our `package.json`.

 ## Our Complete Project Structure